Quality and Safety in Emergency Medicine

 Faculty

-1. Abdelouahab Bellou, CN/US/FR(EUSEM, EWQSEM, Council Member, Institute of Sciences in Emergency Medicine, Guangdong Medical Academy of Sciences, Southern Medical University, University of Rennes 1, Wayne State University, CN)
+1. Abdelouahab Bellou, China/USA/France (EUSEM EWQSEM, Council Member, Institute of Sciences in Emergency Medicine, Guangdong Medical Academy of Sciences, Southern Medical University, University of Rennes 1, Wayne State University)

-2. Ruth Brown, UK (EUSEM, EWQSEM, Council Member, Imperial College of London, UK)
+2. Ruth Brown, UK (EUSEM EWQSEM, Council Member, Imperial College of London)

-5. Giles Cattermole, UK (EUSEM, EWQSEM, Queen Mary University of London, UK)
+4. Giles Cattermole, UK (EUSEM EWQSEM, Queen Mary University of London)

-6. Said Hachimi Idrissi, BE (EUSEM, EWQSEM, Ghent University, BE)
+5. Said Hachimi Idrissi, Belgium (EUSEM EWQSEM, Ghent University)

-7. Jochen Bergs, BE (EUSEM, EWQSEM and European Society for Emergency Nursing, EuSEN, Hasselt University, BE)
+6. Jochen Bergs, Belgium (EUSEM EWQSEM and European Society for Emergency Nursing, EuSEN, Hasselt University)

-9. Carlos Lojo Rial, UK (EUSEM, EWQSEM, Saint Thomas Hospital, King’s College, London, UK)
+8. Carlos Lojo Rial, UK (EUSEM EWQSEM, Saint Thomas Hospital, King’s College)

-13. John Heyworth, UK (EUSEM, EWQSEM, Council Member, Southampton University, UK)
+11. John Heyworth, UK (EUSEM EWQSEM, Council Member, Southampton University)

 For who